Constructive Feedback of Non-Markovianity on Resources in Random Quantum States: Prerequisites: Generation of states, and Action of Channels

 Let us consider two paradigmatic noisy channels, namely dephasing and depolarizing channels whose Kraus operators with the strength of non-Markovianity, $\alpha$ \cite{dephNM, depolarNM}, are respectively given by

-Here $0\leq \alpha \leq1$, and $\sigma_i, i = x,y,z$ are the Pauli matrices.
+Here $0\leq \alpha \leq1$, and $\sigma_i,\, i = x,y,z$ are the Pauli matrices.
 In case of dephasing channel, $0\leq p\leq 0.5$ while in depolarizing case, $0\leq p\leq 1$.
 Note that $\alpha = 0$ represents the Markovian case \cite{Preskillnotes, NielsenChuang}.
-Our aim is to study the trends of quantum correlations of the output states when randomly generated input states having different ranks are subjected to the non-Markovian dephasing and depolarizing channels.
+Our aim is to study the trends of QCs of the output states when randomly generated input states having different ranks are subjected to the non-Markovian dephasing and depolarizing channels.
 Towards this analysis, we consider following two scenarios: \begin{enumerate} \item[] \emph{Situation 1.} Noise acts on one of the sites of the two-qubit state, which we refer to as the \emph{single- sided channel}.
 Let $\rho_{0}$ be the initial state.
 After subjecting it to the single-sided channel, the resulting state can be represented as

-where $K_i^{n}$s are Kraus operators which are either dephasing or depolarizing channel. \item[] \emph{Situation 2.} When both the parties are sent through two local channels, we call it as a \emph{doubled-sided channel}.
+where $K_i^{n}$s are Kraus operators corresponding to either dephasing or depolarizing channel. \item[] \emph{Situation 2.} When both the parties are sent through two local channels, we call it as a \emph{doubled-sided channel}.
 The output state in this case reads as

 \end{enumerate}